Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 with No Comments

-In 2nd post of this series about a variant of the rod/slot paradox in Einstein’s Special Theory of Relativity [STR] we have in detail defined a scenario leading to a collision between a vertically moving rod and a horizontally moving slot in a special reference frame A. In this 3rd post we apply the Lorentz transformation to some key events occurring in our reference frame to get respective space and time coordinates in a frame B, in which the slot is at rest.
-We will find that a proper mapping of event coordinates leads to an inclination of the rod with the slot from the perspective of observers in B.
+In the 2nd post of this series about a variant of the rod/slot paradox in Einstein’s Special Theory of Relativity [STR] we defined a collision scenario between a vertically moving rod and a horizontally moving slot in a special reference frame A. In this 3rd post we apply the Lorentz transformation to some key events.
+Our objective is to get respective space and time coordinates in a frame B, in which the slot is at rest.
+We will find that a proper mapping of event coordinates leads to an inclination of the rod with respect to the x-axis and the slot in frame B.

-For the initial conditions see the previous 2nd post for details and a summary below.
+For the initial conditions of the collision scenario see the previous 2nd post and a summary below.

 Previous posts: